pokt-network/pocket-economics/High-level Use Case/DevUnstakingNetwork.md

 6. Developer confirms amount to unstake
 7. System confirms.
 8. System calculates amount of POKT to burn and amount of POKT to return.
-9. System burns (appropriate amount) of POKT.
+9. System burns (appropriate amount) POKT.
 10. System sends balance of returned POKT to developers wallet.

 I am a developer in the Pocket Network.
-I have been staked for a minimum of 3 eras (approx. 3 weeks) and I would like to unstake all of the POKT I have staked in the network resulting in my exit of the network.
+I have been staked for a minimum of 3 eons (approx. 3 weeks) and I would like to unstake all of the POKT I have staked in the network resulting in my exit of the network.

 1. Developer visits the developer portal.
 2. Developer logs into their account.